Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Part-1 lab1.md

    ![Picture 1](../media/Purview_Label_01.png)

-1. after creating the label you also need to **publish** it so it can gets applied to your intended data.
+1. After creating the label you also need to **publish** it so it can gets applied to your intended data.

 1. Select the **Label Policies** create a policy.